-Don’t you just love those adorable, perfectly-decorated holiday cookies that are so popular today?
+Don’t you just love those adorable, perfectly-decorated holiday cookies?
 They are like works of art.
 I just love to go to the bakery and gaze at those beautiful cookies.
-However, I don’t always enjoy the taste of those cookies.
-Most of those gorgeous cookies are decorated with royal icing which, I have to confess, I’m not a fan of.
-No offense to those royal icing lovers out there, but I don’t care much for the flavor.
+But when it comes to taste, I’m not always a fan.
+Most of those gorgeous cookies are decorated with royal icing which, I have to confess, I’m not fond of.
+No offense to the royal icing lovers out there, but I don’t care much for the flavor.
 Also, I don’t love to spend many hours decorating my homemade cookies to perfection.
-Call me old-fashioned, but I love the rustic sugar cookies of my childhood that might have looked a bit less than perfect but tasted delicious.
+I prefer the simple yet lovely sugar cookies of my childhood that might have looked less than perfect but tasted delicious.

-This old-fashioned rolled sugar cookie dough is perfect for your favorite cutout cookies with all of the yummy sweet flavors expected for a holiday treat.
+This easy-rolled sugar cookie dough is perfect for making holiday cutout cookies.
 And the icing is a simple powdered sugar icing that can be mixed up with food coloring to make an endless amount of colors for your cookie designs.

-So let’s talk about how to make these old-fashioned rolled sugar cookies:
+So let’s talk about how to make these classic, simple sugar cookies:

 All-purpose flour – We call it all-purpose flour here in the U.S., but it is often called plain flour in some countries including the UK.
 I like to use unbleached all-purpose flour, but bleached all-purpose flour is fine, too.
 For this recipe, make sure to sift the flour before measuring.